 - embedding more effective practice through curriculum implementation and feedback.
-EEF evidence demonstrates this has significant benefits for pupils, particularly disadvantaged pupils. - improving phonics provision through an action plan supported by the Mangotsfield English Hub and the purchase of Essential Letters and Sounds. - offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
+EEF evidence demonstrates this has significant benefits for pupils, particularly disadvantaged pupils. - improving phonics provision through an action plan supported by the Mangotsfield English Hub and the purchase of Essential Letters and Sounds. - offering some high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
 Activities will focus on building life skills such as confidence, resilience, and socialising.
 Disadvantaged pupils will be encouraged and supported to participate.